msy89/Getting_and_Cleaning_Data/CodeBook.md

 The set of variables that were estimated from these signals are:

 - mean:
-Mean value of the feature variable
+Mean value of the feature variable.

 - std:
-Standard deviation
+Standard deviation of the feature variable.

 The resulting 66 feature variables are the following: